Arvindprksh/arvindprksh.github.io/Projects.md

      1. 2nd prize in Poster Presentation(IC-LYCS2018) by Asia Pacific Society for Computing and Information Technology(02/11/2018). [\[Poster\]](), [\[Slide\]]()

-  - **spam text messagg filtering by using Sen2Vec and Feedforward Neural Network**
+  - **spam text filtering by using Sen2Vec and Feedforward Neural Network**

     - Langugeses : python, C
     - Platforms : Ubuntu16.04, Tensorflow